Opinion

 You’ll do the same thing with your personal appearance.
 No, I don’t mean dumpster diving.
 I mean that your standards will drop.

 You’ll become a lot more open to wearing sweatpants in class.
 You ladies will wear less makeup on campus.
-You guys won’t see anything wrong with wearing the same hoody over and over again.
+(Klonopin) You guys won’t see anything wrong with wearing the same hoody over and over again.
 On the first day of classes it’s pretty easy to spot the freshmen and the seniors.

 The freshmen look fantastic, almost like they walked out of a magazine.
 The seniors are proud of themselves for wearing clean jeans.